JoinCODED/WS-Dart-M7-Functions/01_functions/05_required_and_default_arguments.md

 }
 ```

-But this doesn't seem like a good solution, we don't want our function to run if it doesn't have all arguments it needs.
+But this doesn't seem like a good solution, we don't want our function to run if it doesn't have all needed arguments.

-2. Use default values, by providing default values, they replace the passed argument if it was `null`.
+1. Use default values.
+Default values replace the passed argument if it's `null`.

 ```dart
 void main() {